sfinnie/helloLSP/readme.md

 * [server/server.py](server/server.py) implements the server.
 * [package.json](./package.json) which describes the capabilities that the client and server provide.

-<a name="language-implementation"></a>

-## Implementing the Language Support
+## Tidying up the skeleton

+***Note:*** if you're eager to get onto actually implementing language support, then [skip ahead](#language-implementation).
+This section tidies up the skeleton and gets ready for that.
+Some would argue it's just noise, but understanding how things fit together can be interesting.
+Or helpful.
+Or both.
+If it's not your bag, move along.

 With the skeleton in place, we can start making the changes needed to support our `greet` language.
-There are a few things to do:
+There are a few housekeeping tasks to complete:

 1. Change the plugin so it's activated on files with a `.greet` extension (the skeleton is activated for `json` files)
 1. Get rid of the extraneous commands supported by the skeleton that we don't need.
 1. Rename the relevant classes, methods and names from `json` to `greet`
-1. Implement the language

 ### Tiny baby steps - setting the language